- Regulatory & Transparency

-One primary objective of the CTR is to increase transparency and availability of information of clinical trials and their results.
-Regulation EMA (EU) 536/2014 (the CTR), implemented in early 2022, includes strict expectations for the simultaneous publishing of “public” and “non-public” documents within the CTIS portal.
+One primary objective of the Clinical Trial Regulation (CTR) is to increase transparency and availability of information of clinical trials and their results.
+Regulation EMA (EU) 536/2014, known as CTR, implemented in early 2022, includes strict expectations for the simultaneous publishing of “public” and “non-public” documents within the CTIS portal.
 Further, for “public” version documents, the CTR also requires protection of personal data and Commercially Confidential Information (CCI) through adherence to GDPR and the regulation’s own guidance.
 This has resulted in new expectations for Transparency teams to consistently anonymize all pertinent documents throughout the study lifecycle prior to posting in the CTIS.

 First implemented in 2016, EMA Policy 0070 seeks to enable the wider scientific community to make use of detailed clinical data to develop new knowledge in the interest of public health.
 The scope of the policy relates to clinical data, composed of clinical reports and individual patient data (IPD), submitted under the centralized marketing authorization.
 This Policy’s guidance includes detailed expectations for anonymization and protection of personal data and Commercially Confidential Information (CCI).
 With the anticipated restart of EMA Policy 0070, study sponsors should implement a quantitative data analysis methodology.

 Health Canada's objective with PRCI, as introduced in 2019, is to make anonymized clinical information in drug submission applications publicly available for non-commercial purposes following the completion of Health Canada's regulatory review process.

 Example critical components in preparing your organization for PRCI submissions include

 View our Webinar - Practical Strategies for Successfully Navigating Your Health Canada PRCI Regulatory Disclosure Projects